 Professional liability insurance to provide coverage for claims of errors and negligence related to your work.

 Which do you need?
-All freelancers can benefit from a general liability policy.
-If you give advice to your clients, then a professional liability policy could protect you should they say that, due to your consultation, they experienced financial loss.
+All freelancers can benefit from general liability insurance.
+If you give advice to your clients, then professional liability insurance could protect you should they say that, due to your consultation, they experienced financial loss.

 On-demand freelance insurance